terra-campaigns/unsettled/directory/DuskmeadowFringe/Filakh.md

 {% include header_directories.md %}
 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`

+They want to recover the badlands, at any cost.

 {% endcomment %}

 This figure, depicted in village murals with